Action required:

 EPI Highlights

-Advancing Energy Decision-making for Security, Resilience and Readiness
+Advancing Energy Decision-making for Resilience and Sustainability, Safety and Security

-The Energy Policy Institute (EPI) advances decision-making tied to the security, resilience, and readiness of energy-based systems.
+The Energy Policy Institute (EPI) advances decision-making tied to the resilience and sustainability as well as safety and security of our energy.
 We do so with objective and evidence-based research and advising.
-Our work spans international, national and regional priorities, regulatory issues, adoption readiness (social, technological and infrastructural) economic implications, and other emerging energy considerations.
+Our work spans international, national and regional priorities, regulatory issues, readiness (social, technological and infrastructural), economic implications, and other emerging energy considerations.

 Leadership and Research